alloystorm/dvvr/dancexr/features/bones.md

 </pre>
 <b>* indicates required bones</b>

 Most PMX models should work fine unless they are missing the requried bones.
-DVVR will automatically create the remaining bones that it needs such as IK bones.
+DanceXR will automatically create the remaining bones that it needs such as IK bones.

 A sample bone structure of XPS (XNALara) models:
 <pre>